Frequently Asked Questions

 Who is eligible to join ISTA

 Public school educators from teachers to education support professionals to retired educators.
-Additionally, students preparing to enter the education field have the option to join the Indiana State Education Association (ISEA).
-Those interested in joining should contact their association representative (RA), UniServ office or the Member Resource Center at 844-ASK-ISTA844-ASK-ISTA.
+Additionally, students preparing to enter the education field have the option to join the Indiana State Teachers Association Aspiring Educators (ISTA Aspiring Educators).
+Those interested in joining should contact their association representative (RA), UniServ office or the Member Resource Center at 844-ASK-ISTA (844-275-4782).

 What is included in membership?